Time to face the Bulls again!

 On Saturday at 19h00 the Cell C Sharks will host the Vodacom Bulls at Jonsson Kings Park.
+Update kickoff time has changed to 14b00.

 For the Sharks Lukhanyo Am returns to captain the team as stand in captain Jeremy Ward shifts to the bench.
 Sbu Nkosi also makes a welcome return to the starting team and will for sure add some firepower to the backline.